braz-bogdan156/blog_backend/README.md

 Requires PostgreSQL running locally (or use Docker)

-Designed to work with the Blog Application frontend (http://localhost:5173)
+Designed to work with the Blog Application frontend (http://localhost:5174)

-go
-Копировать код